elonafoobar/elonafoobar/CONTRIBUTING.md

 - Use names that make sense in English.
 Instead of `dmghp`, use `damage_hp`.
 - Use `#pragma once` inside headers.
 - Everything goes into the `elona` namespace.
 For major sections of the code, like the Lua functionality, an additional namespace could be added.
 For game logic, only `elona` should suffice.
 - Avoid introducing new global variables in `variables.hpp` (there are already too many).
-If you absolutely must, consider encapsulating it inside an existing global variable.
+If you absolutely must, consider encapsulating them inside an existing global variable.
 - Prefer `enum class` to raw integers for internal enumerations.
 - For data types that can be expanded with new members dynamically, like item IDs, use integers for legacy code or strings for new code with mods.
   + Ideally all such IDs should use strings, to give a uniform interface.